scaleoutsystems/fedn-cpp-client/examples/mnist-libtorch-cnpy/README.md

 Replace the values based on your Studio's project settings.
 You can find this information in the `Connect Client` section under the `Clients` tab.

 ## Dataset for the client
 For this demo example, we have created an object-store bucket and placed a small dataset in it.
-The function `downloadMNISTData` in `mnist-client.cpp` contains the implementation.
+The function `downloadMNISTData` in `mnist-client-cnpy.cpp` contains the implementation.
 You can modify the function to access additional or different partitions of the dataset.

 ## Seed model
 The seed model needs to be uploaded to the Studio before starting the training.
 It can be generated using either the C++ or Python client.
-On the start of the C++ client it generated the seed model (`seed.npz`) in the `mnist-client` directory.
+On the start of the C++ client it generated the seed model (`seed.npz`) in the `mnist-client-cnpy` directory.

 ## Start the C++ client
-Standing in `mnist-client/build`, run the following command:
+Standing in `mnist-client-cnpy/build`, run the following command:

-    ./mnist-client
+    ./mnist-client-cnpy

 **Note:** You can change the name of the client executable in the `CMakeLists.txt` file for your client.